 While it’s true that some traditional financial advisers will not take on clients with small sums to invest, it’s not always the case.
 Some can also be pricey,charging an initial fee of anything from £75 to £350 an hour, or up to 5% of the value of the money being invested

 At OpenMoney we provide personalised advice, no matter the size of your investment.
-You can start investing with us from as little as a £1 and our management fee is less than 0.53% of whatever you decide to invest.
+You can start investing with us from as little as a £1 and our management fee is 0.76% or less per year, of whatever you decide to invest.

 We use the right mix of smart technology and qualified human advisers to give our customers personalised advice that’s always in their best interests.